 According to UNICEF, the nutritious crisis of Borno State children is becoming much more evident as the region witnesses a rise in humanitarian aids.

-There is a total of 244,000 children in Borno State who suffer severe acute malnutrition.
+There is a total of 244,000 children in Borno State who suffer acute malnutrition.
 The UN children agency says that about 49, 000 stand the risk of losing their lives.
 The agency confirmed this if sooner treatment does not take place.
 It says one in 5 of Borno State children will die of malnutrition if nothing is done.

 “Some 134 children on average will die every day from causes linked to acute malnutrition if the response is not scaled up quickly.”